QedMaen/qedmaen-business-qard/.github/ISSUE_TEMPLATE/story.md

 **So that** _value_

 ### Context
-Additional information necessary for understanding this task.
+Information necessary for understanding this task.

 ### Acceptance criteria
 1. Expected behaviour after the Story is delivered
 2. _

 ### Notes
+* Complexity: _ sp
+* Any additional comments for execution belongs here